cyberrangecz/frontend-hurdling-visualization/README.md

 ## Steps to Build & Develop

+1. Pull and run the [Training service](https://github.com/cyberrangecz/backend-training) or deploy the whole [deployment](https://github.com/cyberrangecz/devops-helm)
+2. Configure the [environment.local.ts](src/environments/environment.local.ts) file, pointing to the services.
-1. Run `npm install`.
+3. Run `npm install`.
-2. Run the server with provided parameters via `npm run api`.
-3. Run the app in local environment and ssl via `npm run start`
+4. Run the app in local environment and ssl via `npm run start`
-4. Navigate to `https://localhost:4200/`.
+5. Navigate to `https://localhost:4200/`.
 The app will automatically reload if you change any of the source files.
+The app will use a self-signed certificate, so you will need to accept it in the browser.

 ## How to Simulate Training Run with Provided Test Data